miklevin/MikeLev.in/_posts/2023-01-10-joining-urls-across-ga-gsc-majestic.md

 ---
 date: 2023-01-10
 title: Joining URLs across GA, GSC & Majestic
-permalink: /blog/joining-urls-across-ga-gsc-majestic/
 headline: Embarking on a Data-Joining Adventure with Majestic SEO Link Data!
 description: I'm embarking on a project to create a master-list of URLs with Majestic SEO link data, using sqldict, list comprehensions, fstrings, JupyterLab, Linux, Windows, and async Python page-fetching.
 I'm using client.get(url) to retrieve data from a table, and have printed out the data to confirm it was correctly retrieved.
 Come join me on my journey!
 keywords: GA, GSC, Majestic, sqldict, list comprehensions, fstrings, JupyterLab, Linux, Windows, async, Python, page-fetching, client.get, url, responsedb, loop, store, retrieve, confirm
-categories: python, url, loop, linux, jupyterlab
+categories: python, jupyterlab, linux, loop, url
+permalink: /blog/joining-urls-across-ga-gsc-majestic/
 layout: post
 ---

 Okay, new day new project.
 It's the big URL project.